 As researchers explore links between the microbiome and obesity at the Western Canadian Microbiome Centre (WCMC), scholars elsewhere on campus are examining other important aspects of the disease that influence health and wellness.

-“Obesity is a very complex issue,” says Shelly Russell-Mayhew, associate professor in educational psychology in the Werklund School of Education.
+“Obesity is a very complex issue,” says Shelly Russell-Mayhew, a professor in educational psychology in the Werklund School of Education.
 “In order to understand obesity we need to look at it from all sorts of perspectives.”

-Russell-Mayhew is examining weight bias along with Lindsay McLaren, associate professor and Alberta Innovates – Health Solutions Population Health Investigator in UCalgary’s Cumming School of Medicine, and Kristin von Ranson, associate professor in clinical psychology in the Faculty of Arts.
+Russell-Mayhew is examining weight bias along with Lindsay McLaren, associate professor and Alberta Innovates – Health Solutions Population Health Investigator in UCalgary’s Cumming School of Medicine, and Kristin von Ranson, professor in clinical psychology in the Faculty of Arts.

 “We should be paying attention to weight bias,” says von Ranson.
 “A lot of people think that if you shame people for their weight, if it’s embarrassing to be fat, then somehow that’s going to prevent people from becoming fat.”